ADT ABAP Debugger – What to do if your program does not stop at breakpoints

 To see under which user the program to be debugged is processed, there are different options:

 a) [Requires authorization for using dynamic logpoints] Right click on your breakpoint and choose “Create Logpoint…”.
 Add “sy-uname” to field “Variable(s)”.
 Press finish and re-execute your program / request one more time.
 Check the results of the logpoint in the ADT view “Logpoints”.
 For more details on dynamic logpoints see this blog.

 b) [Requires authorization to change code] Change your code in a way that it writes sy-uname into a custom DB table, into a static logpoint or any other place where you can look it up afterwards.

 c) Use tracing / monitoring tools to identify the user name.
 E.g. the ADT Profiler (ADT view “ABAP Trace Requests”, keep the user field empty), transaction STATS, the ABAP Call Monitor, etc.

 Also consider that RFC-calls in your program may include implicit user switches.
 Consider that processing of OData requests may contain RFC calls.
 E.g. if you have a system setup with frontend-server & backend-server, meaning UI5 sends HTTPS requests to the frontend-server and the frontend-server forwards them via RFC to the backend-server.
 If in doubt, check the configuration of your OData service.

-For releases older than 7.55 there is no support for debugging of background jobs.
+There is no proper support for debugging of background jobs.
 Work arounds are described in note 573128.